Cover of Children of the Star

 "Haunts the reader long after it is finished."
 Journal of Reading

-Purchase an ebook copy of Children of the Star from Amazon, Amazon UK, Barnes & Noble, Apple Books, Kobo, Smashwords, or Google Play (PDF).
-Purchase the current paperback edition from Amazon.
+Purchase an ebook copy of Children of the Star from Amazon, Amazon UK, Barnes & Noble, Apple Books, Kobo, Smashwords, or Google Play.

 See more quotes from reviews.

-Read an excerpt from This Star Shall Abide.
+Read an excerpt from This Star Shall Abide

-Read an excerpt from Beyond the Tomorrow Mountains.
+Read an excerpt from Beyond the Tom

-Read an excerpt from The Doors of the Universe
+Read an excerpt from The Doors of the Universe<

 Frequently Asked Questions